1. Publication and determining prices for the sale of seized assets

 - Register of book-entry securities;

-- Register of bank accounts;
+- Register of non-possessory liens and seized movable property, register of bank accounts;

 - Register of recipients of salaries and other personal income (for example, pensions).